xGodMode/godmode/README.md

 To see a sample project that uses this library, see this repo:
 * [GODMODE Sample Project](https://github.com/martinetlee/godmode-sample-project)

-## Repositories of the Hackathon Projects
+## Repositories of the Hackathon Project
 * [GODMODE Ganache-cli](https://github.com/martinetlee/godmode-ganache-cli)
 * [GODMODE Ganache-core](https://github.com/martinetlee/godmode-ganache-core)
 * [GODMODE NodeJSLibrary (This repo)](https://github.com/martinetlee/godmode-for-test/)